kevjue/plasma-dex/README.md

 ## Overview

-Plasma MVP DEX is split into four main parts: `root_chain`, `child_chain`, `client`, and `cli`.
+Plasma MVP DEX is split into four main parts: `root_chain`, `root_chain`, `child_chain`, and `webapp`.
 Below is an overview of each sub-project.

 ### root_chain

 `root_chain` represents the Plasma contract to be deployed to the root blockchain.
-In our case, this contract is written in Solidity and is designed to be deployed to Ethereum. `root_chain` also includes a compilation/deployment script.
+In our case, this contract is written in Solidity and is designed to be deployed to Ethereum.
+This component also contains a standard ERC-20 token with a name of 'PDEX Token', which will be the only supported token to be traded on the demo plasma DEX.

+`root_chain` is built using a truffle project, and has deployment and test scripts within the project folder.

 `RootChain.sol` is based off of the Plasma design specified in [Minimum Viable Plasma](https://ethresear.ch/t/minimal-viable-plasma/426).
 Currently, this contract allows a single authority to publish child chain blocks to the root chain.
 This is *not* a permanent design and is intended to simplify development of more critical components in the short term.

+`PDEXToken.sol` is the ERC20 token.
+It uses Zeppelin's StandardToken implementation.

 ### child_chain